tiannanana/dookbook-doc-webfrontend/en/Array.prototype.forEach.md

 ### Printing the contents of an array

-!!! warn ""
+!!! warn "Note"
-    Note: In order to display the content of an array in the console, you can use [`console.table()`](/en/webfrontend/console.table) which will print a formatted version of the array.
+    In order to display the content of an array in the console, you can use [`console.table()`](/en/webfrontend/console.table) which will print a formatted version of the array.
 The following example illustrates another way of doing so, using forEach().